rnaidu02/CarND-Path-Planning-Project/Reflections.md

   // Increment step of the velocity (0.224 mph -> results in 5 m/sec^s acceleration)
   increment_Step = 0.224*2;
   waypoint_spacing = 30;

+  Predict if there are any other vehicles in 3 lanes within a distance of 30m

+  Find the speed at which the ego vehicle should go and the lane in which it should be based on the costs associated with each lane change/vehicle presence.

   If prev_path_size is less than 2
     generate two data points based on the current and the car_yaw